Cosponsor the "FTC REDO Act."

 Congress must stop the FTC’s rushed and flawed rule since adding additional regulatory burdens must be the result of an informed process.
 All the behaviors the FTC’s rule is aimed at addressing are already against the law, and the agency presently has sufficient enforcement authority to police any alleged wrongdoing.
 The FTC should work collaboratively with the auto industry, as it has in the past, to promote compliance without unnecessarily adding costs, lengthening transaction times, and harming consumers.

 The FTC has not disclosed a timeframe for releasing a final rule.
-The FTC REDO Act will be introduced soon by Rep. Kelly Armstrong (R-N.D.) in the House and Sen. Jerry Moran (R-Kan.) in the Senate.
-Members of Congress are urged to cosponsor the “FTC REDO Act” to direct the FTC to redo its proposed “Vehicle Shopping Rule” to prevent the agency from needlessly imposing significant burdens and costs on consumers and small business dealers.
+NADA submitted comments to the FTC summarized here.
+The FTC REDO Act was introduced by Sens.
+Jerry Moran (R-Kan.) and Joe Manchin (D-W.V.) and will soon be introduced by Rep. Kelly Armstrong (R-N.D.) in the House.
+Members of Congress are urged to cosponsor the “FTC REDO Act” to stop the “Vehicle Shopping Rule” and prevent the agency from needlessly imposing significant burdens and costs on consumers and small business dealers.